R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 1-8

-An underwater co-op cleanup game built on pressure, coordination, and messy team fails.
+An underwater co-op cleanup game built on pressure, proximity voice, and messy team fails.

 Players